Jaybird (company): Reception

-The company's "X2" headset model released in 2015 has been included in "Best Headphones" lists by technology and gadget publishers such as Engadget, TechCrunch, and PC Magazine.
+The company's X2 headset model released in 2015 has been included in Best Headphones lists by technology and gadget publishers such as Engadget, TechCrunch, and PC Magazine.
 Tim Gideon, writing for PC Magazine, rated the headset 4 out of 5 stars, and praised it for its "high quality audio performance," and for being "ideal for athletes who need a very secure fit for intense training."
 Jeff Dunn from Business Insider included the X2 in his list of "best headphones for working out."
 Dunn commented, "For the best sound from an exercise-oriented headphone that isn’t outrageously overpriced, go with the Jaybird X2."
-Dunn warned, however, that finding the best fit for each individual user could take time to set up as the headset is shipped with rubber buds, foam earbuds, and fins of various sizes for the user to configure to their ear size.
+Dunn warned that finding the best fit for each individual user could take time as the headset is shipped with equipment for the user to configure to their ear size.

-Jaybird's fitness tracker, "Reign," released in 2014, was met with mixed reviews.
-Many reviewers praised its ability to determine the optimal time for a user to exercise by tracking their heart rate variability, but criticized its companion mobile application.
-Slashgear reviewer Nate Swanner wrote, "Reign is just as good as anything else out there, and much better for workout enthusiasts than many.
-Start comparing platforms, though, and Reign has a lot of work ahead of it."
-In her critical review for PC Magazine, author Jill Duffy surmised: "The Jaybird Reign puts unique functionality into an all-day activity tracker and mobile app, but it ignores basic features that make fitness gadgets truly usable."